 Traditionally, Mayan people were agricultural – they mostly harvested maize and beans.
 They worshipped more than 150 gods.

 While many of the traditions of the Maya civilization have not made it to contemporary times, some still survive and can be seen in the interesting mix of cultures and rituals that can be observed in places such as Chichicastenango, in Guatemala, or in San Juan Chamula, in the Mexican state of Chiapas.

 The legacy of the Maya survives not only in the indigenous communities of Mexico but also in the many archeological sites.

-Visiting all the Mayan ruins in Mexico is impossible, but you can certainly select the most interesting ones and make a plan to see them.
-In this post, I select the best Mayan ruins in Mexico.
-Some of them are world famous and hardly need an introduction; others are a bit more off the beaten path.
-All of them worth visiting.
+Visiting all the best Mayan ruins in Mexico is impossible, but you can certainly select the most interesting ones and make a plan to see them.
+In this post, I select my favorite Mayan ruins in Mexico.
+Some of them are world-famous and hardly need an introduction; others are a bit more off the beaten path.
+All of them are worth visiting.

 The Most Interesting Mayan Ruins In Mexico

 Famous the world over, Chichen Itza is the unmistakable icon of the Yucatan Peninsula and without a doubt one of the most famous Mayan ruins in Mexico.